kevinhartig/files/BUNDLED_DAPP_GUIDE.md

-# Files App - Bundled DApp Guide
+# React App - Bundled DApp Guide

-This document explains how to build, configure, and use the Files App as a bundled DApp in Signet.
+This document explains how to build, configure, and use the React App as a bundled DApp in Signet.

 ## Overview

-The Files App has been configured to work as a bundled DApp in Signet.
+The React App has been configured to work as a bundled DApp in Signet.
 This means it can be loaded remotely by Signet and will have access to the Signet security interface.

 ## Key Components